Monisha-RK10/-Hybrid-Detection-and-Segmentation-of-TinyTraffic-Lights-with-YOLOv8-and-SAM/training_&_inference_scripts/README.md

 # Main Training & Inference Scripts

-This folder contains scripts for training and evaluating YOLOv8 models for both detection and segmentation tasks on the Bosch Small Traffic Lights dataset.
+This folder contains scripts for training and evaluating YOLOv8 and SAM models for both detection and segmentation tasks on the Bosch Small Traffic Lights dataset.

 ---